 For all national curriculum subjects we have a 2-year rolling programme of topics.

 To read more about our curriculum intent, how we implement it and the impact it has please read our Curriculum Statement .

 Here are our Class overviews for 2019-2020:

-If you would like to find out more about how we support children’s spiritual, moral, social and cultural development please look at our year group overviews or this whole school SMSC overview.
+If you would like to find out more about how we support children’s personal development please look at our year group overviews or this whole school SMSC overview.